oracle official Web Site ManualiOracle.it

 drop user LASSI cascade;

-While it works, you lose the connection.
+While it's working, you lose the connection.

 Then you again connect SYS in the db and you try again: